|Nutrition Facts (per serving)|

 Gather the bites ingredients.

-Lightly grease a 12-hole mini-muffin tin with 1 tablespoon of butter, then pop it into the refrigerator to chill.
+Lightly grease a 12-hole mini-muffin tin with the butter, then pop it into the refrigerator to chill.

 Cut the chilled brie into 1/4-inch cubes, put onto a plate, and return to the refrigerator.